Mehliug-git/DDOS_Telegram_BOT/README.md

 The installation tutorial is not finished, if you have any problems I can help you.

+[+] NEW !
+You can now upgrade your requests/s using my [https://github.com/Mehliug-git/DDOS_Booster](DDOS BOOSTER !)
+It's just a DDOS bot without Telegram, just get a URL and start DDOS !

 **In my Botnet I have actually 18 bots, I can go up to 260 000 requests /s**
 <br><br>